Medical racism in the United States: Mitigation

 In addressing medical racism in the United States, there are several strategies to mitigate unconscious bias that contributes to health disparities.
-Practices like better diversity training, introspection of biases, "cultural humility and curiosity", and a full commitment to changing the culture of healthcare and the impact of stereotypes can work to lessen the effects that unconscious bias can have on patients.
+Practices like better diversity training, epistemic humility and a full commitment to changing the culture of healthcare and the impact of stereotypes can work to lessen the effects that unconscious bias can have on patients.
 Medical schools also play a role in helping students recognize and address race-based inequities and microaggressions.
 Curricula that specifically address racial bias can improve patient interactions by preparing incoming healthcare professionals to better navigate these challenges.
 A 2020 study of resident-led programs dedicated to racism training showed positive results in promoting awareness of racism in the workplace, with the goal of generating early awareness of institutional racism and reducing its negative effects.

 One approach that has proven effective is Health Equity Rounds (HER), a longitudinal, case-based conference series designed to address bias, structural racism, and other forms of systemic oppression in healthcare.
 HER aims to explore root causes of adverse events, with a particular focus on inequities in care delivery, outcomes, and experiences.
 It also works to normalize conversations about medical racism and catalyze institutional changes.
 At Boston Medical Center (BMC), the HER model has been implemented successfully since 2016, involving over 68 residents and 9 faculty mentors in 36 grand rounds conferences.
 HER has helped foster dialogue on medical racism, resulting in both policy changes at the institutional level and broader engagement in state and national advocacy efforts.

 Medical racism shapes the communities of colors experience in healthcare in the United States.
-Due to long standing beliefs that there are biological differences between races, patients of color are usually less likely to receive the necessary pain management treatment compared to white patients.
+Due to long standing beliefs that there are biological differences between races, patients of color are usually less likely to receive the necessary pain management treatment compared to White patients.
 Research suggests that healthcare providers are faced with bias, both unconscious and consciously, this is the foundation on how healthcare providers diagnose, communicate, and recommend treatment in medicine.
 The Center for Disease Control and Prevention (CDC) declared racism as a serious public health threat in 2021 due to it being a key factor to health disparities in the U.S., more specifically in communities that have limited access to care and chronic illness.
 Public health officials argue that actual change will need more than just public statements, they touch on the need for structural reforms and action.